carducci/aws-netcore-aspnetmvc-amazon-cognito-authentication-authorization-samples/README.md

 -   Cognito Domain (fully qualified cognito domain url)

-Task 5: Create .NET Core ASP.NET MVC Web Application
+Task 5: Create .NET 8 ASP.NET MVC Web Application
 ----------------------------------------------------

-In this task you’ll be creating a .NET Core ASP.NET MVC Web Application.
+In this task you’ll be creating a .NET 8 ASP.NET MVC Web Application.
 This is a sample project which will demonstrate the seamless integration of Amazon Cognito